-Parent: Please check one of the choices be low:
+Parent: Please check one of the choice es below:

 I, parent of (student's name),

-\Box do
+\square do

-\square do not
+☐ do not

-give the district permission to use the information in the above list for the specified school-sponsored purposes.
+give the district permission to use the inform nation in the above list for the specified school-sponsored purposes.

 Parent signature Date

-For all other purposes, Jim Ned CISD has designate ted the following information as directory information:
+For all other purposes, Jim Ned CISD has de signated the following information as directory information:

 • Student's name

 • Address

-Parent: Please check one of the choices be low:
+Parent: Please check one of the choice es below:

 I, parent of (student's name),

-\Box do
+\square do

 ☐ do not

-give the district permission to release the inform sponsored purposes. nation in this list in response to a request unrelated to school-
+give the district permission to release the i sponsored purposes. nformation in this list in response to a request unrelated to school-

 Parent signature Date